-In this program we show that making real progress toward rational control of technical debt is possible only by means of coordinated effort that involves almost everyone in the organization.
-Our purpose is to help you avoid making commitments to technical debt control objectives that might be unrealistic.
+We show that making real progress toward rational control of technical debt is possible only by means of coordinated effort that involves almost everyone in the organization.
+Our purpose is to help organizations avoid making commitments to technical debt control objectives that might be unrealistic.
 Effective avoidance strategies depend on your role.

 - Nontechnical leaders

-- Nontechnical leaders — those who lead (or advise those who lead) marketing, sales, financial, human resources, and other organization elements — face a most difficult challenge.
+- Nontechnical leaders face a most difficult challenge.
+Nontechnical leaders include those who lead (or advise those who lead) Marketing, Sales, Financial, Human Resources, and other organization elements beyond Engineering and IT.
 They must find ways to motivate the people of their organizations to recognize their own contributions to the problem of technical debt, when those contributions are indirect and generally invisible.
 We show in this program how to demonstrate the importance of these effects, and what kinds of adjustments are necessary to gain control of technical debt.

 - Technology leaders